Zerschranzer/Ark-Survival-ascended-dedicated-server-without-docker/README.md

 Before we begin, ensure you are logged in as a user with `sudo` rights or as the `root` user.
 This will allow you to add support for the 32-bit architecture and install the necessary libraries.

-## Fedora Server and other distributions that use `dnf` as package manager
+## If you use Fedora Server or other distributions that use `dnf` as package manager

 To install the required dependencies on Fedora, execute the following commands: